wazo-platform/wazo-platform.org/content/uc-doc/contributors/contributing_to_wazo.md

 ### Integration tests {#integration-tests}

-Integration tests exercise a service as a black box.
-It uses the public API of the service and use the API to assert that the test passes.
-Our integration tests use docker to avoid installing too many dependencies on your system.
-You can find the integration tests in the `integration_tests` directory of most repository.
-Executing the following command from the root directory of a project should execute all integration tests.
+Integration tests models a service under test as a black box with some interface.
+Those tests rely on the public API of the service and make assertions based on the observed behavior of that API.
+Those tests rely on docker and docker-compose to isolate the components under tests and their dependencies.
+You can find the integration tests in the `integration_tests` directory of most repositories.
+A tox environment "integration" should be available, allowing integration tests to be run using the following command from the project root directory:

 ```shell
 tox -eintegration